wealthsimple/async-action/README.md

 ### Selecting:

-This libary also provides helpers getting information about ongoing actions: `makeIsPendingSelector` and `makeErrorSelector`.
+This library also provides helpers getting information about ongoing actions: `makeIsPendingSelector` and `makeErrorSelector`.
 These two functions let you make selectors for pending and error states from your actions:

 ```js
 const selectAccountsFetchPending = makeIsPendingSelector(FETCH_ACCOUNTS);